 In datasets containing more than one target variable (i.e., the bike datasets), we utilized the alternate variate as a known covariate.
 For example, in the NYC Citi Bike dataset, we predicted station dropoffs by also providing the corresponding pickups at previous time steps as in-context covariates, and then performed the reverse operation to predict pickups, averaging the final results.

 Since Chronos-2 can produce distributional outputs, our evaluation is designed to (i) remain comparable to prior work and (ii) leverage the model's native uncertainty estimates.
-To maintain comparability with the vast majority of the previous literature, we report MAE, RMSE, and MAPE using a point forecast derived directly from the predicted quantiles: we take the 0.5 quantile (median) as the deterministic estimate at each horizon.
-Additionally, we perform a probabilistic evaluation using the 0.1 and 0.9 quantiles to form an 80\% prediction interval.
-Calibration is assessed by determining the empirical coverage frequency of the true observations falling within the 0.1 and 0.9 quantile bounds, with values closer to 80\% indicating better calibration.
-Sharpness is evaluated via the interquantile range (IQR) defined as the width between these same 0.1 and 0.9 quantiles, with smaller IQR indicating a sharper distribution.
+To maintain comparability with prior work, we report MAE, RMSE, and MAPE using the 0.5 quantile (median) as the point forecast.
+For MAPE, ground-truth zero values are excluded via masking for all datasets except UrbanEV, where values $\leq 0.02$ are instead adjusted using a small $\varepsilon$ offset following the original benchmark protocol \cite{li2025urbanev}.
+Additionally, we perform a probabilistic evaluation using the 0.1 and 0.9 quantiles to form an 80\% prediction interval, measuring calibration as empirical coverage (target: 80\%) and sharpness as the interquantile range (IQR) between those bounds.